Rowanyasser/TheftDetection-Videos-Dataset-/README.md

 - Device/CUDA: the app prints `cuda:0` if GPU is used; otherwise it runs on CPU.
 - Path errors on Windows/WSL: prefer absolute paths like `/mnt/d/...`.
 Update `base_path` in the notebooks as needed.

-## License

-This code is provided for educational use.
-Replace with your organization's license if needed.